Khalife/ker-nel-experiments/README.md

 2 - Filtering method

 3 - Graph mining for new score features and identification algorithm
-<p>KER-NEL (Knowledge graph exploration and node ranking for named entity linking)
+KER-NEL (Knowledge graph exploration and node ranking for named entity linking)

 These modules were conceived in as part of a Named entity linking problem but are relatively independant.